jlmucb/cloudproxy/src/README.md

 Setup
 -----

-This project depends on several third-party libraries, which are installed in third_party: keyczar, protobuf, google-glog, gflags, ninja, and gyp.
-The openssl and TSPI development libraries must also be installed.
-On Ubuntu, this can be accomplished with the command
+CloudProxy depends on third-party libraries installed in third_party: google-glog, gflags, ninja, and several others.
+Additionally, OpenSSL, TSPI, and Protobuf development libraries must also be installed, along with the CMake build system.
+On Ubuntu, these can be installed with the command:

-    sudo apt-get install libssl-dev libtspi-dev
+    sudo apt-get install libssl-dev libtspi-dev libprotoc-dev cmake

+Note: CloudProxy relies on newer versions of the protobuf 'protoc' compiler.
+Version of protoc prior to version 2.5.0 that are packaged for some Ubuntu systems may not work.

 Build Process
 -------------

+Let SRC be the directory that contains this README.md file.

-To build CloudProxy, you must first build ninja and set up ninja build files using gyp.
-Let SRC be the directory that contains this README file.
-Then the build configuration can be accomplished with the
+To build CloudProxy, you must first build ninja and set up ninja build files using cmake.
+This can be accomplished with the command:
-command:

-    cd $SRC
+    cd ${SRC} && ${SRC}/build/bootstrap.sh
-    ${SRC}/build/bootstrap.sh.

-To update the build after any change to a .gyp file, call gyp from the src directory.
-To get this to work, you have to have gyp in your path:
+To update the build after any change to a cmake file, invoke:

+    cd ${SRC} && ${SRC}/build/config.sh

+To compile CloudProxy, invoke:

-    cd $SRC
+    cd ${SRC} && ${SRC}/build/compile.sh
-    export PATH=${PATH}:`pwd`/third_party/gyp

-Then in the $SRC directory, you can call gyp to fix up the build files

-    GYP_GENERATORS=ninja gyp build/all.gyp --toplevel-dir=`pwd`

-And if you have ninja in your path, then you can build directly from the $SRC directory.

-    ninja -C out/Release

 Code Style
 ----------

-The C++ sources in $SRC are formatted in accordance with Google style guidelines.
-One easy way to make any changes match this format is to use clang-format; a version built for x86-64 linux is checked in to
+The C++ sources in ${SRC} are formatted in accordance with Google style guidelines.
+One easy way to make any changes match this format is to use clang-format.
+On Ubuntu, you can install clang-format using:

+    sudo apt-get install clang-format-3.4

-${ROOT}/bin/clang-format.
-The following command will reformat file.cc in place:
+The following command will then reformat file.cc in place:

-    ${ROOT}/bin/clang-format --style=Google -i file.cc
+    clang-format --style=Google -i file.cc

 Note, however, that clang-format does not rename anything to match the naming conventions.
 Please see the files themselves for these conventions.